-Erastus Salisbury Field was a gentle, dreamy itinerant painter who traveled around western Massachusetts and the Connecticut Valley in the 1830s painting portraits of country people.
-Then photography was born and he began to paint fantastical landscapes, spending 20 years on one of the oddest paintings of the era, Historical Monument of the American Republic.
+Erastus Salisbury Field, a gentle, dreamy itinerant painter. traveled around western Massachusetts and the Connecticut Valley in the 1830s painting portraits of country people.
+Then photography came along and he began to paint fantastical landscapes.
+Field spent 20 years on one of the oddest paintings of the era, Historical Monument of the American Republic.

 He was born May 19, 1805, in Leverett, Mass., then an isolated farming town.
 He and his twin sister Salome were named after their parents.

 Erastus Salisbury Field showed artistic talent at a young age and was sent to the studio of Samuel F. B. Morse to study in New York City.
-Morse had just finished his grand historical painting, The Old House of Representatives.
-Morse won the commission to paint General Lafayette, and young Field never seemed to forget the old general’s visit to the studio.
-It may have been his exposure to Morse’s grand painting and to the Revolutionary War hero that sent Erastus Salisbury Field around the bend later in life.
+Morse had just finished his grand historical painting, The Old House of Representatives, and he won the commission to paint General Lafayette.
+Young Field never seemed to forget the old general’s visit to the studio.
+Perhaps his exposure to Morse’s grand painting and to the Revolutionary War hero sent Erastus Salisbury Field around the bend later in life.

-Three months after Field arrived in New York, Morse’s wife died and the studio was closed.
-Field returned home to Leverett.
+Three months after Field arrived in New York, Morse’s wife died and he closed the studio.
+Field then returned home to Leverett.

 $1.50 for Children

-For a decade Erastus Salisbury Field made a good living traveling around western Massachusetts and the Connecticut Valley, painting hundreds of portraits of people for $4 or $5, $1.50 for children.
-He was known for capturing ‘a good likeness’ at a single sitting.
+For a decade Erastus Salisbury Field made a good living traveling around western Massachusetts and the Connecticut Valley.
+He painted hundreds of portraits of people for $4 or $5, $1.50 for children.
+He had a reputation for capturing “a good likeness” at a single sitting.

-In 1841 he moved to Greenwich Villagein New York, where he is thought to have studied photography, which was then putting portrait painters out of business.
+In 1841 he moved to Greenwich Village in New York.
+He probably studied photography, then putting portrait painters out of business.

-He returned to Massachusetts, where he advertised himself as a daguerrotypist.
-He began to paint fantastical landscapes with biblical and historical pictures themes, working out of a shed – his studio — in the village of Plumtrees.
+He then returned to Massachusetts, where he advertised himself as a daguerreotypist.
+Field also began to paint fantastical landscapes with biblical and historical pictures themes.
+He worked out of a shed – his studio — in Plumtrees, a village in Sunderland, Mass.

 Field had a dual vision for the work.
-First, that it would be exhibited at the Centennial International Exposition of 1876 in Philadelphia.
-And second, that it would provide a blueprint for eight actual towers connected by railroad bridges at the top and telling the story of America’s history.
+First, that the Centennial International Exposition of 1876 in Philadelphia would exhibit it.
+And second, that it would provide a blueprint for eight actual towers connected by railroad bridges at the top.
+The towers would tell the story of America’s history.

 He was no doubt disappointed that his monumental work wasn’t accepted at the Philadelphia Exposition, but he had the consolation that his neighbors held it in admiration and came to view it.